niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

 You will learn about the following topics:

-- Installing `AI Manager` from scratch
+- Installing `AIManager` from scratch
-- Integrate AI Manager with `OpenLDAP` for user management
+- Integrate AIManager with `OpenLDAP` for user management
-- Integrate AI Manager with `ELK` for Log Anomalies
+- Integrate AIManager with `ELK` for Log Anomalies
 - Define and train `AI Models` for
   - Log Anomaly Detectiom
   - Metric Anomaly Detection